MULTICULTURAL ADVISORY COMMITTEE

-OF UTAH'S COVID-19 TASK FORCE
+OF THE STATE OF UTAH'S COVID-19 RESPONSE

-The Multicultural Subcommittee seeks to:
+The Multicultural Advisory Committee seeks to:

 - ELEVATE best practices inspired by individual and collective achievements.